Sunday Service: 10:00 a.m.

 Wednesday Bible Study: 7:00 p.m.

 Sunday mornings at 10:00 a.m. in the main auditorium.
-We are studying verse by verse through The Book of Exodus.
-The beginning of God’s plan for human history.
+We are studying verse by verse through The Book of Joshua.

 Sunday mornings, after the 10:00 a.m. worship, in the back rooms of the main auditorium.
 For the age infants through 11 years old.

 Wednesday nights at 7:00 p.m. in the fellowship hall.
-We are studying verse by verse through the book of Psalms; taught by Associate Pastor David.
+We are studying verse by verse through the book of John; taught by Associate Pastor David.

 We believe the Scriptures are the inspired, infallible, inerrant, authoritative Word of God.